devops329/devops/instruction/deliverable7Environments/deliverable7Environments.md

 ### Make staging your CI workflow target environment

 Currently your CI workflow is using the GitHub production environment.
-Instead you want to create and use a staging environment.
-Go ahead a create a GitHub staging environment just [like you did for your production environment](../gitHubEnvironments/gitHubEnvironments.md) with the following differences:
+Instead, you want to create and use a staging environment.
+Go ahead and create a GitHub staging environment just [like you did for your production environment](../gitHubEnvironments/gitHubEnvironments.md) with the following differences:

 1. Name the GitHub environment **staging**.
 1. Do not include any protection rules because we want staging changes to always be available internally as soon as a change is made.